 In order to speed up WordPress, it’s time to take a hard look at your site.
 Audit all of your plugins: do you actually use them?
 If not, it’s time to consider cutting them loose.
 You’ll be amazed at how much faster pages load without those plugins covered in a thick layer of dust.

 Sam Orchard – Creative Director at Edge of the Web

 If you’re looking to make a significant page speed improvement on your website, you might want to consider using WordPress as a headless CMS.

 A headless CMS works like a content repository, separate from the visual elements of your website.
 So instead of using a system that allows you to manage how everything looks, how it works and the content available, you only need a CMS that holds the content for you, with your site calling an API to get the information.

 This makes it much easier to manage content across different platforms, as well as reducing the need for a code-heavy CMS slowing down your site.

 Since 2016 WordPress has had a REST API, which means your developers can separate the front end of the platform and use the API to retrieve content without having to use WordPress functions.

 With a headless CMS, you can dramatically cut down on unnecessary code and overhead on the front end, which will give you a big boost in page speed.

 However, this approach does require ongoing input from an experienced development team to keep the site updated.
 If you don’t have that resource in-house, it might be best to stick with the normal, visual interface.

 From moving your site to the better hosting provider, removing redundant plugins, to compressing image size and using powerful tools to analyze your website content, there are many things you can do to speed up WordPress website speed.
+Of course, you can as well increase speed with a plugin specially designed for this purpose.
 Try all of these methods or start with one and follow the results.
 Good luck!